 Maternity care (continued) You pay

 Not covered: All charges.

-Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest.
+• Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest.

 Family planning

 A range of voluntary family planning services, limited to: Voluntary sterilization (See Surgical procedures Section 5 (b)) Surgical implant of contraceptive drugs Injection of contraceptive drugs (such as Depo provera) Fitting, inserting or removing Intrauterine devices (such as diaphragms or IUDs) Note: We cover contraceptive drugs and devices under Diagnostic and treatment services, Section 5(a).
-PPO: \$20 copayment (No deductible) for non-surgical services Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount for non-surgical services All charges.
+PPO: \$20 copayment (No deductible) for non- surgical services, \$30 copayment for specialist care (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount for non-surgical services

+Not covered: All charges.

-• Reversal of voluntary surgical sterilization
+Reversal of voluntary surgical sterilization

 Genetic counseling

 Infertility services

 Diagnosis and treatment of infertility, except as shown in Not covered Initial diagnostic tests and procedures done only to identify the cause of infertility.
 Fertility drugs, hormone therapy and related services Medical or surgical procedures done to create or enhance fertility PPO: 15% of the Plan allowance up to \$5,000 then all charges Non-PPO: 25% of the Plan allowance up to \$5,000 and any difference between our allowance and the billed amount Note: The Plan will pay up to \$5,000 per person per lifetime for covered infertility services, including prescription drugs.

 Not covered: All charges.

-Infertility services after voluntary sterilization
+• Infertility services after voluntary sterilization

 • Assisted reproductive technology (ART) procedures, such as:

 artificial insemination

 - in vitro fertilization

 - embryo transfer and gamete intra-fallopian transfer (GIFT)

 - intravaginal insemination (IVI)

 - intracervical insemination (ICI)

 - intrauterine insemination (IUI)

 Services and supplies related to ART procedures

 • Cost of donor sperm

 • Cost of donor egg

-Allergy care You pay
+Cost of donor egg Allergy care You pay

+You pay Services in a physician's office\$20 copayment (No deductible), \$30 copayment for specialist care (No deductible)

+Allergy care Allergy testing, injections and treatment, including materials (such as allergy Services in a physician's office\$20 copayment (No deductible), \$30 copayment
-Allergy testing, injections and treatment, including materials (such as allergy serum) Services in a physician's office\$20 copayment (No deductible)

-Services outside the physician's office- 15% of the Plan allowance
+Allergy care Allergy testing, injections and treatment, including materials (such as allergy Services in a physician's office\$20 copayment (No deductible), \$30 copayment for specialist care (No deductible) Services outside the physician's office-

-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed